For 100 years, CANEGROWERS has existed for one simple reason: to give Queensland sugarcane growers a strong, united voice.

 The need for strong grower representation was recognised well before CANEGROWERS formally existed.

-In the late 1800s and early 1900s, cane growers were rugged individualists, carving farms from dense scrub and planting cane by hand.
-But independence came at a cost.
-Growers were often price-takers, squeezed between mill owners on one side and rising costs on the other.
+In the late 1800s and early 1900s, cane growers were independent operators, carving farms from dense scrub and planting cane by hand.

 Read More